Laplace825/Laplace825/README.md

 <h3>

 - 🌱 I'm currently learning computer science and engineering
-- ☀️ Wish to have my Web
+- ☀️ Wish to have my Website
 - 🎸 Maybe I should practice my guitar more...
 - ☀️ Keep a positive mindset
 </h3>